NijatZeynalov/automate-web-scraping-send-whatsapp-alert-with-aws/README.md

 ### 6. Conclusion

-In this project, we have done following concepts
+In this project, we have done following concepts:

-Creation of Amazon S3 bucket, IAM policies & Role.
+[x] Creation of Amazon S3 bucket, IAM policies & Role.

-Creation & configuration AWS Lambda functions.
+[x] Creation & configuration AWS Lambda functions.

-Automation of AWS Lambda runs.
+[x] Automation of AWS Lambda runs.